Let’s face it: building customer loyalty with today’s contractors isn’t easy.

 3. Know Your Contractors

 Not just generally—specifically.
 Know how many employees they have, what they think of industry trends and business threats, what keeps them up at night, what they read, where they go for information, what they want from you, how they are trained on new installation methods, and more.
 Begin by using surveys and focus groups to help shed light on their problems and concerns and the contractor connection process.
 Connect with distributors too, as they are another valuable source of contractor information.
+When connecting and marketing to contractors, make sure the assets and information you provide are valuable and engaging.

 4. Become a Solutions Provider